Brown Line (CTA): Red-Purple Bypass

 A flyover ramp was built to carry outbound Brown Line trains across the main line without obstructing other trains.

-The Red & Purple Modernization Project includes a redesign of a diamond junction north of Belmont Station into a flyover allowing Brown Line trains going north to circumnavigate crossings with Red and Purple Line trains.
-The project decreased train backups and increased the number of trains that can cross the junction per hour.
-The project was criticized by 2015 mayoral candidate Chuy García and local residents in the Lakeview neighborhood who organized a referendum to stop it.
+As part of the Red & Purple Modernization Project, a flyover track was built at Clark Junction, just north of station, allowing outbound Brown Line trains to access the Ravenswood branch without having to cross onto tracks used by the Red and Purple Line trains.
+Since the project's completion, train congestion on the lines has decreased and service capacity has increased.
+The plan was criticized by 2015 mayoral candidate Chuy García and local residents in the Lakeview neighborhood who organized a referendum to stop it.

-The Federal Transit Administration passed the CTA's environmental review on the bypass in January 2016 and received a $1.1 billion federal grant the following year.
-Sixteen properties affected by the bypass were demolished, while the historic Vautravers Building was relocated 30 feet west to preserve it.
+The Federal Transit Administration passed the CTA's environmental review on the bypass in January 2016, and CTA received a $1.1 billion federal grant the following year.
+Sixteen properties affected by the bypass were demolished, while the historic Vautravers Building was relocated about 30 ft to the west, preserving it while allowing the tracks of the Red and Purple lines to be straightened.
 Construction on the bypass began on October 2, 2019, and the bypass was opened to its first train at 4 a.m. on November 19, 2021.